Abibubble/bad-a11y/docs/issues-covered.md

 - Button with an `<a>` inside
 - Reading age above 9
 - Huge chunk of text
+- No hover styling
-- No hover or focus styling
+- No focus styling
 - Bad colour contrast
 - Too small tap targets
 - Not enough space between tap targets
 - Removed focus on `<button>`
 - Too small text
 - Not responsive
+- Links not opening in other tabs (make more obvious)
+- Links not underlined
+- No favicon
+- Lists not aligned together - cognition
+- Incorrect tab order
+- Lack of keyboard navigation
+- Links not opening in other tabs

+- Bad aria
+- Uncontrolled motion
+- Missing form labels